We’re Pando.

 We’re the people behind the civic engagement programs that help implement the plan.

-We give instructors, students, and community partners the tools they need to make courageous things happen in the LA basin.
+We give young people the knowledge, skills, and partnerships they need to make courageous things happen for their communities and the world.

 Challenge-based